Untitled 2012, Ralph Jackson, acrylic on canvas. From the collection of Lisa Kim and Kevin Puts.

-Co-sponsored by BMI and the BMI Foundation, awards are determined annually for vocal, instrumental, and/or electronic compositions submitted by students of classical music.
-All works are judged under pseudonyms by a high-profile panel of classical composers that has in recent years included such icons of American music as Bernard Rands, Joseph Schwantner, Christopher Rouse, Tobias Picker, Ingram Marshall, and Gunther Schuller, as well as notable newer voices such as Kevin Puts, Kristin Kuster, and Sean Shepherd.
+Co-sponsored by BMI and the BMI Foundation, awards totaling $20,000 are determined annually for vocal, instrumental, and/or electronic compositions submitted by students of classical music.
+All works are judged anonymously by a high-profile panel of classical composers that has in recent years included such icons of American music as Bernard Rands, Joseph Schwantner, Christopher Rouse, Tobias Picker, and Ingram Marshall as well as notable newer voices such as Kevin Puts, Kristin Kuster, and Sean Shepherd.
 Ellen Taaffe Zwilich, the first female composer in history to win the Pulitzer Prize for Music, serves as the permanent chair of the competition.

 Winners are honored at an award ceremony in New York City each spring.
 A special William Schuman Prize, given in memory of the late William Schuman, who served for 40 years as Chairman, then Chairman Emeritus, of the BMI Student Composer Awards, is awarded to the composer whose work is judged “most outstanding” in the competition.
 Additionally, the Carlos Surinach Prize is awarded annually to the youngest winner of the competition.

 Past winners of the BMI Student Composer Awards include such luminaries as John Adams, William Bolcom, Kevin Puts, Cindy McTee, and Joseph Schwantner, and in more recent years, emerging talents such as David T. Little, Mason Bates, and Gregory Spears.